gulch/assets/README.md

 # Assets
-Package for gathering some type of assets (js, css) and write once into document.
+PHP Package for gathering some type of assets (js, css) and write once into document.

 ## Install